Medical Publications

 Development of In Vitro Tissue Engineered Blood Vessel Mimics in Complex Geometries for Coronary Stent Testing

-Robert Dalton Chavez
+Robert Dalton Chavez,

 California Polytechnic State University, San Luis Obispo